daubejb/daubejb.github.io/_posts/2017-06-14-OCEB 2 Certification Guide: Business Process Management - Fundamental Level.md

   - Business process modeling concepts (24%)
   - Business process modleing skills (16%)
   - Process quality, governance, and metrics frameworks (15%)

+7. SpeedyCar - has set the goal to minimize employment of staff with innovative IT systems and thus, be able to offer unbeatable prices in the market.
+Service is supposed to be considerably better and more apparant to customers, compared to competitors.

+## Chapter 2

+1. Appropriate communication with people from business departments is an essential success factor for BPM experts
+2. Manager:  The man who knows exactly what he cannot do, and finds the right persons to do it for him. - Philip Rosenthal
+3. Keywords:
+  - Management compentencies
+  - Business strategy
+  - Porter's five forces
+  - STEP analysis
+  - Market segmentation
+  - SWOT analysis
+  - Value chain
+  - Break-even analysis
+  - Crossover analysis
+  - Network plan